Cart 0

 Marie’s search and discovery of Empty Arms came during the anniversary of her first born, Magdalena’s (Maggie), death which occurred hours after Maggie was born in 2010.
 This devastating loss was compounded by a miscarriage during a subsequent pregnancy.
 The community that Empty Arms provides has filled a gap in Marie’s grief journey.
 She hopes to bring awareness to the prevalence of pregnancy and infant loss as well as foster a culture change around how best to provide support to others during times of grief.

-Marie lives and works in Burlington with her husband, Seth, and their two living children, Francisco (12) and Ruthie (9).
+Marie lives and works in Burlington with her husband, Seth, and their two living children.
 Exploring new snacks at grocery stores abroad, singing karaoke, reading with her family, and simply hanging out at home bring her joy.

 Jen is one of founders of Empty Arms Vermont.
 After the death of her first born daughter, Lydia, Jen has found great comfort in relationships with other parents who have lost children.
 This is what makes her so passionate to serve with Empty Arms Vermont.
 Jen spends her days caring for her family, working at Richmond Pediatrics, and enjoying life in beautiful Vermont.